The financial planning industry has been steadily moving away from commission-based product sales for decades. Charging clients a fee based… Read More

 • Chad Porche • June 12, 2020

 Younger employees, far from retirement, are more focused on immediate living expenses and goals like dream vacations or buying a first home.
 However, the aforementioned study showed that 36 percent of employees have less than three months of income in emergency savings and absenteeism is 29 percent higher among employees without enough emergency savings.
-Employers are implementing financial wellness programs to help employees course correct financially.
+Employers are implementing financial wellness technology and programs to help employees course correct financially.

 These tips can help you differentiate yourself to plan sponsors and gain new business while retaining existing clients.

 Know the Top Reasons Plan Sponsors Hire Advisors